CPD Training for Dentists at UCL’s Eastman Dental Institute on 22 June 2016

 However, care needs to be taken as there is a vocal moral and political debate that Tax Avoidance as well as Tax Evasion are offensive to society and both represent a breach of moral opprobrium.
 So tax avoidance schemes that are a reasonable course of action today may not be seen in that light in the future!

-Healthcare Law is the trading name of HealthCare Law Ltd which is provided under licence to Direction Home (Law) LLP, a limited liability partnership registered in England and Wales with the number OC 336192 Which is authorised and regulated by the Solicitors Regulation Authority (SRA).
+Healthcare Law is the trading name of HealthCare Law Ltd which is provided under licence to Tiger Law Ltd, a limited company incorporated in England with the registration number 10618637, which is authorised and regulated by the Solicitors Regulation Authority (SRA No 637189).